wwahammy/dumpcar/README.md

 Rails commands for dumping and restoring the contents of the PostgreSQL database for your Rails application.

 - Dump (`rails dumpcar:dump`) and restore your last dump (`rails dumpcar:restore`) with a single command
-- Uses your Rails database credentials for your environment
+- Uses your Rails database credentials for your environment OR any Rails supported Postgres connection string (via `DATABASE_URL`)

 ## Installation